Is Capitalism Broken?

 Today, 2016, the total is $2.0 trillion that has shifted from the lower-earning 90%.
 The total labor share of 80% has stayed constant, but the distribution within labor share has shifted greatly.

 The graph from the Levy Institute is almost identical to the separation of wages from productivity, an EPI.org graph, see here.

-Here we see the flat-line after 1985 of "Bottom 90%" income.
 Is this a sign that capitalism is broken?
 Since 1989, when the 90% and the 10% had clearly parted company, the "real disposable per capita income" has grown by 54% (see BEA.gov, Table 2.1 or this graph from the Fed) while the median household income has grown by 0.006% -- it's flat.
 That's 26 years and no growth at the median.
 Since 1999, 17 years ago, "real disposable per capita income" has grown by 29% and median household income has declined by 7%.
 Is capitalism broken?

 The most comprehensive explanation to be found is in this Economic Policy Institute report, here, a set of 9 graphs from which this graph comes showing that the income of the middle 60% of households would be greater by nearly $18,000 if the wages had matched productivity since 1979, as they had between 1946 and 1973.